usyless/usyless.github.io/README.md

 ## General use
 - Press "Choose Image" and choose an image to trace from
 - Align the top and bottom lines for SPL and Frequency to known values, then input those in the sidebar
+- Click "Auto Trace"
+- Press "Export Trace"

+### If auto trace fails
 - Click "Select Path", then click on your line to trace
 - If you find that it hasn't selected the whole line, you can click on the region it has not selected to try to select more (Adjust settings as a last resort)
 - Made a mistake?
 The undo button can bring you back one trace
 - Use "Add Point" to add points manually to the trace
-- Once you're done, press "Export Trace"

 ### Mobile Specifics
 - Move the SPL and Frequency lines by using the buttons, selecting the line to trace works as normal but may require more tries